slamora/brackets-wiki/Troubleshooting.md

 ### Install Chrome For Multiple User Accounts (Windows Only)
 If you get the error ``An error occurred when launching the browser. (error 2)`` when doing Live Development, installing [Chrome for multiple user accounts](http://support.google.com/chrome/bin/answer.py?hl=en&answer=118663) may solve the issue.

-### Restart Your Computer
-If you keep getting errors when trying to launch Chrome, or if you keep getting prompted to restart Chrome, try rebooting your machine.
-Rebooting has resolved many odd issues with Live Development.

-### Keep Chrome Open
-Try leaving an extra blank tab open in the instance of Chrome that is launched by Live Preview.
-This prevents Chrome from shutting down and restarting between each file, so Live Preview will launch faster; this may reduce some intermittent errors.

 ### Check Windows Registry
 If Brackets cannot launch the Chrome browser on your Windows system, check the Registry setting here: